 Did you know?
 Allure, Oasis, Freedom, Liberty, Voyager and Mariner of the Seas offer the DreamWorks experience, meaning that children can dine with their favourite characters from Shrek, Madagascar, King Fu Panda and many more.
 These characters also feature in aqua shows, ice shows and are available for photo opportunities.
 And of course – these films are shown in 3D theatres on-board where available!

-Royal Caribbean is an amount between $12-$14 a day depending on your accommodation.
+Gratuities are an extra something on cruises that you need to consider when planning your trip.
+The guideline for tips on board Royal Caribbeanyqzrubac is an amount between $12-$14 a day depending on your accommodation.

 A 15% gratuity will be automatically added to your bar bill, wine bill or when you use a spa or salon.
 It is possible to pre-pay your gratuities before you go, which can help you budget your money in advance and can also make your experience more seamless.
 It can sometimes even work out cheaper in the long run to pre-pay due to fluctuating exchange rates on board.
 You can learn more about cruise line tippling polices here.